Shobhna S. Kumar

-Shobhana S. Kumar, an Indian female entrepreneur, who started India's first online queer (LGBT) bookstore, Queer-ink.com.
+Shobhna S. Kumar, an Indian female entrepreneur, established Queer Ink, India’s first online bookstore for the queer community.
+What started as an online bookstore has now evolved into an organisation that publishes works by queer authors, offers writing mentorship and publication guidance to queer authors, creates documentaries about queer lives and conducts events by and for the queer community.

 Early life

 Shobhna Kumar was born and brought up in Fiji.
 When she was 18, she along with her family left for Australia and spent several years in Sydney before moving to India.
 Shobhna studied in Sydney and later in the US.
 She then got in touch with her partner (who was in India) online and decided to move to India.
 Kumar moved to India and has been living with her partner in Mumbai ever since.

 Career and activism

 After moving to India, Shobhna worked for multiple NGOs across states.
 She has extensively worked in the area of HIV/AIDS awareness and prevention at the grassroots level and brought about changes in the NGO policy.
 Kumar started India's first online LGBTQIA+ bookstore, Queer-ink.com in 2010. after seeing the dearth of books available on homosexuality back then.
 She along with her partner invested an amount of Rs 10 lakh, which happen to be their retirement funds, in the bookstore.

 Apart from setting up the first queer online book store, she has got many firsts to her name.
 Shobhna is also the founder of UMANG group for LBT (lesbian, bisexual, trans) women, which is now managed by Humsafar Trust.
 Shobhna happens to be India's first queer publisher as well.
 She is a pioneering publisher & producer (films, theatre and events) of exclusively LGBTHQIA+ Indian lives and stories.
 To address the issues faced by queer people in India, Shobhna has produced multiple short films on same sex love and acceptance - Any Other Day is one of them.